Shawon Dunston: Playing style

 Bill James noted that Dunston was an "eternal rookie, a player who continued until the end of his career to make rookie mistakes."
 Dunston was known, especially early in his career, for his unusually strong throwing arm at the shortstop position.

 He won the 1996 Willie Mac Award for his spirit and leadership.

 Post-playing career

 Dunston became eligible for the National Baseball Hall of Fame in 2008; 75% of the vote was necessary for induction, and 5% was necessary to stay on the ballot.
 He received 0.2% of the vote, thus being dropped off the Baseball Writers' Association of America's ballot.

 During his career, Dunston resided in Fremont, California.
-Dunston currently works as a special assistant for the Giants.

 Personal

-Dunston has a son, Shawon, Jr., who has played minor league baseball.
+Dunston has a son, Shawon Jr., who has played minor league baseball.
 One of Dunston's three daughters, Jasmine Dunston, became the White Sox Director of Minor League Operations in 2022.